segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 1. Open the [My destinations page](https://app.segment.com/goto-my-workspace/destinations){:target="_blank”} in the Segment app.
 2. Select a destination, and click the **Data Encryption** tab.
 3. On the Data Encryption page, select the **Have Segment encrypt sensitive data** checkbox.
-4. Open the **Fields** dropdown, select one or more fields you'd like to encrypt and click the **Generate Encryption Keys** button. <br> *If you don't see all of the fields that you want to encrypt, [change the classification of your missing data fields](/docs/privacy/portal/#change-a-recommended-classification) in the Privacy Portal*.<br>
+4. Open the **Fields** dropdown, select one or more fields you'd like to encrypt and click the **Generate Encryption Keys** button. <br> *If you don't see all of the fields that you want to encrypt, [change the classification of your missing data fields](/docs/privacy/portal/#change-a-recommended-classification) to Yellow in the Privacy Portal*.<br>
 5. Securely store your private key - **once you finish configuring data encryption, this key cannot be retrieved**.
 6. Click **Save**.

 > error "Private Key is not recoverable"
-> Segment does not save the private key created during the data encryption setup, and cannot retrieve the key after you add data encryption to your destination.
-Segment cannot decrypt data if this key is lost.
-You can generate a new key any time using the instructions in the [Configure new key pairs](#configure-new-key-pairs) section.
+> Segment does not save the private key created during the data encryption setup flow, and cannot retrieve the key after you finish setting up your destination.
+You can generate a new key using the instructions in the [Configure new key pairs](#configure-new-key-pairs) section.
 Any data encrypted prior to generating a new key pair cannot be decrypted with the new key.

 ### Configure new key pairs